swerdloj/surreal/readme.md

         .vsync(false);

     // Views use declarative syntax
-    let view = VStack! {
+    // TODO: This can be greatly improved via procedural macros let view = VStack! {
         // This becomes a variable accessible by anything that comes after via `state` State! {